PiercingXX/Piercingxx/README.md

   	- A keyboard layout for every platform I touch.

 Where the open source ecosystem falls short, I fork it and grow it.
-The common thread: local‑first, frictionless, reproducible, and only self hosted cloud.

 Yes, it’s opinionated but that is why its good.